pakeke-constructor/umg-mod-monorepo/items/readme.md

 -- Good for stuff like player trading maybe?

-inv:useItem(slot_x, slot_y, ...)
--- Uses the item at (slot_x, slot_y).
+item = inv:getHoldingItem()
--- If no item exists, an error is thrown.
+-- gets the item that is currently being held.
--- (Like everything else, this is automatically synced.)
+-- This will generally only work for "player" inventories.

 num = inv:count("banana")